 How to get there

-The monument is located outside Lumphini Park by the busy Saladaeng junction which is served by the Saladaeng and Silom stations.
+The King Rama VI Monument is located outside Lumphini Park by the busy Saladaeng junction which is served by the Saladaeng and Silom stations.

 The nearest skytrain station is the S2 Saladaeng station 300 m away in Silom Road.

 If you are going by subway, there’s an exit from the Silom (SIL) station just behind the monument.
 Just follow the signs to the park when you get off the subway.

 The monument is open to the public for 24 hours.
 Lumphini Park is opened between 6:00 am – 8:00 pm.
 Admission is free.